Druva2804/MYSQL-Notes/README.md

 ### Its completely Hand written Notes
 ### With a good understanding.
-Includes All topics of MySQL.
+Includes All topics of MySQL..